ManyHats/FaceApe/README.md

-Just a very quick command line wrapper of <a href="https://github.com/vasilysinitsin/Faces">Faces</a>, for personal use.
+Just a very quick command line interface of <a href="https://github.com/vasilysinitsin/Faces">Faces</a>, for personal use.